loostrum/darc/README.md

 [![Build Status](https://travis-ci.com/loostrum/darc.svg?branch=master)](https://travis-ci.com/loostrum/darc)

 This repository contains the necessary software to automatically process FRB candidates produced by the ARTS real-time system.
-As of December 2019, DARC has discovered 6 FRBs.
+As of February 2020, DARC has discovered 11 FRBs.

 ### Overview
 DARC comprises several parts that communicate through either queues or sockets.
 Each node of the ARTS cluster runs one instance of DARC.